RollLife/game-studio/README.md

 This project is to improve programming skills.

-I made it to express what I felt while learning programming and what I wanted to do while learning on my own through games.
+I made it to express what I felt while learning programming and what I wanted to do while learning on my own through toy-project.

 Improve myself by implementing functions step by step from the basics.